- 365-night sleep trial, 15-year warranty, and free bedding bundle with purchase

 Low-Value Budget Mattress With No Returns

 Our top choice for the best RV mattress in Canada is the Douglas Original.
 It offers strong motion isolation, solid edge support, and a medium-firm feel that works well for most sleep styles.
-Cooling gel foam in the comfort layer helps regulate temperature, which is a bonus if your RV heats up at night during your summer travels.
+Cooling gel foam in the comfort layer helps keep your mattress cool throughout the night, which is a bonus if your RV heats up during your summer travels.

-Douglas mattresses come with a 365-night sleep trial and a 20-year warranty.
-It’s available in RV-friendly sizes like bunk, three-quarter, and short queen.
-Douglas also offers RV sizes for their other models which includes Douglas Alpine and Douglas Summit.
+Douglas mattresses come with a 365-night sleep trial and a 15-year warranty.
+It’s available in RV-friendly sizes like bunk, three-quarter, and short queen, with a lightweight construction that helps keep your vehicle’s payload in check.
+Douglas also offers RV sizes for their other models, including Douglas Alpine and Douglas Summit.

 Mattresses come in a variety of types, each offering different benefits depending on your sleep preferences and budget.
 Here’s a quick look at some of the most common and affordable mattress options: